store

 by Jacques Barzun

-A collection of essays on education from the prominent American cultural historian and professor who has twice served as president of the American Academy of Arts and Letters.
+A collection of essays on education from the prominent American cultural historian and professor who twice served as president of the American Academy of Arts and Letters.

-shop: Amazon.com
+shop Amazon.com

 The Clash of Civilizations and the Remaking of the World Order